2018 Commonwealth Games: Opening ceremony

 The opening ceremony was held at Carrara Stadium on the Gold Coast, between 20:00 and 22:40 AEST, on 4 April 2018.
 The Head of the Commonwealth, Queen Elizabeth II, was represented by her son, Charles, Prince of Wales.
 David Zolkwer was its artistic director, with music direction by Katie Noonan.
 Live musical performers included Christine Anu, Delta Goodrem, Katie Noonan, Ricki-Lee Coulter and Ruel who performed "Golden Years" as the closing act.
 The ceremony transmitted live on Channel 7 attracted a peak viewing audience of over 2 million in Australia.

 Closing ceremony

-The closing ceremony was held at Carrara Stadium on Sunday 15 April and was produced by Jack Morton Worldwide at a cost of AU$30 million.
+The closing ceremony was held at Carrara Stadium on Sunday 15 April 2018 and was produced by Jack Morton Worldwide at a cost of A$30 million.
 Australian pop stars Guy Sebastian, Samantha Jade, Dami Im, Ricki Lee and The Veronicas were among the performers.
 Prince Edward, Earl of Wessex, declared the Games closed and passed the Commonwealth Games flag to Birmingham, England which will host the 2022 Games.